Stay up to date

 We ensure that all findings are accompanied by control mappings and risk factors such as likelihood, impact and difficulty to fix an issue.

 Sadly, many testing reports include technical findings in detail but miss out on the context of customer business.
 No explanations around probability and impact are available, leaving the customer distracted from their main task, i.e., assessing and preparing for remediation.
 Whether it is squeezed reporting time due to commercial pressures or the reporting process missing out on this is unknown.

 Discuss your concerns today

 Here is an example:

 Insecure TLS configurations are often reported in line with the popular tool based speaks.
 Issue descriptions include the relevant details such as ciphers supported, protocol or configurational vulnerabilities, and associated technical risk ratings.
-However, it’s not fair on the customer’s side to find this issue as a significant concern unless factors such as the likelihood of attack, impact and service context (varies from SMTP, Web, SFTP or any other) are taken into account.
+However, it’s not fair on the customer’s side to find this issue a significant concern unless factors such as the likelihood of attack, impact, and service context (varies from SMTP, Web, SFTP or any other) are considered.

 What is technically accurate may not be a representation of a true risk for a customer.